abdallah-abuzead/Appify/README.md

 ### Main

 This is the starting point of the application.
-All the application level configurations are defined in this file i.e, theme, routes, title, orientation etc.
+All the application-level configurations are defined in this file i.e., theme, routes, title, orientation, etc.

 ```dart
 import 'package:easy_localization/easy_localization.dart';